-It’s currently a popular word, but intention has influenced everything we’ve done at Lightswitch since our founding.
+It’s currently a popular word, but clarity of intent has influenced everything we’ve done at Lightswitch since our founding.

 In 1993 John and Norm spent a weekend at Point Reyes Beach in California, and conceived a lighting and visual design company with a very specific set of intentions in mind.
 What if we could create a design company unlike any other?
 What if we focused on the excellence of our work above all else?
 What if we could make design easy for our clients, and the complex simple?
 What if we founded a company that wasn’t named after us, and was more about collaboration, than ego?
 Did we dare?
 We decided to give it a six-month trial, and twenty-five years later, we’re still working to excel at that vision.